• Products

 Traditionally, the control world could only accept binary or analog signals and, therefore, only had limited information.
 More data required more inputs or analog cards, which are expensive and require more labor for wiring.

 Today’s sensors process a lot of data, but without a pathway to the controller, it is trapped inside the sensor.
-IO-Link technology intergrates with PLCs and IIoT technology.
+IO-Link technology integrates with PLCs and IIoT technology.

 IO-Link offers three general types of data that vary from sensor to sensor: Cyclic, acyclic, and events data.